 Which day is cheapest to fly to Madeira?

 At the moment, Tuesday is the most economical day to take a flight to Madeira.
 Wednesday is likely to be the most costly.

 What time of day is cheapest to fly to Madeira?

 At the moment, flights in the afternoon are likely to offer the best value for money for your Madeira trip.
-A flight at noon will more often than not be of higher cost.
+A flight in the morning will more often than not be of higher cost.